-The Company has implemented the following measures taken to reduce our emissions in relation to office activities:
+The Company has met its net decrease in emission target for the year, and has implemented the following measures to reduce our emissions in relation to office activities:

-- Reduction of unnecessary business trips and board meetings organised via electronic communications. - Encouraged employees to switch off lights and air conditioning. - Procure only electrical appliances with 'Grade1' or equivalent energy labels if needed to increase energy efficiency.
+- Reduction of unnecessary business trips and board meetings organised via electronic communications. - Encouraged employees to switch off lights and air conditioning. - Procure only electrical appliances with "Grade1" or equivalent energy labels if needed to increase energy efficiency.